Metal Gear Solid 3: Snake Eater: Snake Eater 3D

 At Electronic Entertainment Expo 2010, Konami displayed a technical demo for the Nintendo 3DS entitled Metal Gear Solid 3D: Snake Eater – The Naked Sample.
 The demo's subtitle "The Naked Sample" was meant to convey its purpose as just a sample of the 3DS hardware, with no plans to bring a game into production at that point.
 Series producer Hideo Kojima stated at the time that if a Metal Gear game for the 3DS was actually made they would consider some elements from the PlayStation Portable title Metal Gear Solid: Peace Walker, including the game's cooperative gameplay system.
 Later in 2010, Konami announced a full Metal Gear title for release on the 3DS, which was revealed at Nintendo World 2011 to be Metal Gear Solid: Snake Eater 3D.
 It was released on February 21, 2012, in North America and March 8, 2012, worldwide.

 Due to the limited interface of the 3DS, as well as to take advantage of the touchscreen, 3D has unique controls when compared to other games in the Metal Gear series.
 While the game has been heavily criticized for these control changes, use of the Circle Pad Pro peripheral has been cited for alleviating many of the control issues of the 3DS.
 This is done by restoring camera movement to the second analog stick, adding ZL and ZR buttons for aiming and attacking, and allowing the face buttons to be used in a manner more in line with all other releases in the Metal Gear series.3D also has certain optional in-game differences that affect play, such as the concise over the shoulder third-person view and the addition of crouch-walking.
 Firing in this third-person view substitutes an open cross-hair for the standard down-the-barrel sighting of the standard FPS view.
 This method of aiming can seem less precise but does allow for a greater margin of error in accuracy.
 3D makes use of the 3DS console's gyroscope, which is used to maintain balance when walking across a bridge or standing on tree branches.
-The camouflage system has also been updated, allowing the player to make use of the 3DS' camera to make a custom camouflage pattern.
+The camouflage system has also been updated, allowing the player to make use of the 3DS's camera to make a custom camouflage pattern.
 The port features numerous graphical improvements over the initial PlayStation 2 version including better character models and the addition of normal mapping.
-Despite this, the framerate has been criticized for falling far below the other versions of Snake Eater.
+Despite this, the frame rate has been criticized for falling far below the other versions of Snake Eater.
 Snake Eater 3D has met with positive reviews, averaging 78/100 at Metacritic based on 46 reviews.